Bridal Shower Etiquette You Need to Know

 By the time the shower invitations are sent, the bride should have already registered for gifts.
 While not necessary, providing the couple's registry information on shower invites is often welcomed by the recipient, who otherwise might not know where to start in terms of purchasing a gift for the party.
 Add a line like "Sarah and James are registered at Target and Macy's" at the end of the invite, after all other relevant details have been listed.

-Bridal shower attendees are often asked to satisfy gifting themes, from lingerie to kitchen to a personal interest of the bride. "'Round the Clock' showers can be particularly cute," suggests contributing editor David Stark of David Stark Design and Production in Brooklyn.
+Bridal shower attendees are often asked to satisfy gifting themes, from lingerie to kitchen to a personal interest of the bride. "'Round the Clock' showers can be particularly cute," suggests contributing editor David Stark of David Stark Design and Production.
 "Everyone is assigned a specific time of day, and the gift should relate to it.
 Midnight, for instance, could be Champagne; three in the morning could be a 'Do Not Disturb' sign."
 If the bride will be traveling after the shower and would find it difficult to transport gifts, consider a shoe box shower; if each gift will fit in a shoe box, they should fit in a suitcase as well.

 Throwing a bridal shower is an especially generous act on part of your family and friends.
-While a handwritten thank-you note is acceptable, the bride-to-be may want to give a gift to the host—for example, tickets to a show or a spa gift box full of small luxuries.
+While a handwritten thank-you note is acceptable, the bride-to-be may want to give a gift to the host—for example, tickets to a show or a gift box full of small luxuries.